Adulis: History

+Archeological excavations conducted at Adulis unearthed the existence of a late prehistoric settlement beneath the town, dating from the mid-2nd to early 1st millennium BCE.
+Adulis may correspond to Wddt, a region recorded in the geographical lists of Egypt’s 18th dynasty (ca. 1450 BCE) as part of the Land of Punt.

 Pliny the Elder is the earliest European writer to mention Adulis (N.H.
 6.34).
 He misunderstood the name of the place, thinking the toponym meant that it had been founded by escaped Egyptian slaves.
 Pliny further stated that it was the 'principal mart for the Troglodytae and the people of Aethiopia'.
 Adulis is also mentioned in the Periplus of the Erythraean Sea, a guide of the Red Sea and the Indian Ocean.
 The latter guide describes the settlement as an emporium for the ivory, hides, slaves and other exports of the interior.
 Roman merchants used the port in the second and third century AD.

+It appears that the city was located some distance from its actual port—approximately 20 stades away—which sources refer to as "the harbour of the ʿAdulītā".
+Further evidence of this distinction can be seen in the fact that the ʿAdulītā are sometimes mentioned separately from the Aksumites.
+Epiphanius, when listing the nine kingdoms of the "Indians,: distinguishes between the Aksumites and the "ʿAdulītā".

-Cosmas Indicopleustes records two inscriptions he found here in the 6th century: the first records how Ptolemy Euergetes (247–222 BC) used war elephants captured in the region to gain victories in his wars abroad; the second, known as the Monumentum Adulitanum, was inscribed in the 27th year of a king of Axum, perhaps named Sembrouthes, boasting of his victories in Arabia and northern Ethiopia.
+Cosmas Indicopleustes visited the town in 520 AD, when it was governed by a man named "Asbas" during the reign of King Kaleb of Axum, he recorded two inscriptions he found here in the 6th century: the first, probably the copy of another inscription at Alexandria, records how Ptolemy Euergetes (247–222 BC) used war elephants captured in the region to gain victories in his wars abroad; the second, known as the Monumentum Adulitanum, was inscribed in the 27th year of a king of Axum, perhaps named Sembrouthes, other scholars theorize him to be the Aksumite king GDRT, boasting of his victories in Arabia and northern Ethiopia.

-A fourth century work traditionally (but probably incorrectly) ascribed to the writer Palladius of Galatia, relates the journey of an anonymous Egyptian lawyer (scholasticus) to India in order to investigate Brahmin philosophy.
+A fourth century work traditionally ascribed to the writer Palladius of Galatia, relates the journey of an anonymous Egyptian lawyer (scholasticus) to India in order to investigate Brahmin philosophy.
 He was accompanied part of the way by one Moise or Moses, the Bishop of Adulis.
+The existence of the See of Adulis is also confirmed by the Notitiae Episcopatuum.